| | Are

 to the market shock.
 A reduced ability to buy, though important,

+is clearly a lesser factor.
 Q. If people cut spending, doesn't that mean they

+save more?
+Wouldn't that be just what is needed?
 A. In the short term, a sharp cut in either private

 or public spending would almost certainly produce recession.
 Even